THE DUNSTER SHOW – GEOFFREY SELLICK MEMORIAL & VICTORIA LEGION BURSARY

 The Dunster Show Society has been providing support through a bursary of not exceeding £1,200, for students living in West Somerset towards the cost of undertaking a programme of education within agriculture or the land based sector.

-This year the students who were successful and their current progress:
+Last year the students who were successful and their current progress:

 Conditions of Bursary

 Applications are invited from students for a bursary, not exceeding £1,000 towards the cost of fees incurred when undertaking a programme of education which will be subject to the following conditions: